ancient-history-and-civilizations

 - Engage the community early.
 Host a listening session or focus group to let residents share what they want to learn or preserve.
 This ensures the project meets real needs, not just institutional goals.

 - Document and share outcomes.
 Reports, blog posts, and social media updates help maintain interest and demonstrate impact to funders.
 Celebrate milestones publicly with the community you serve.
+Encourage residents to share their own reflections on the center's social media channels.

 Looking Ahead: The Future of Local History